Director of Music

 Here in Edmonton, Jeremy is resident accompanist for Pro Coro Canada (of which he is a founding member), organist with the Edmonton Symphony Orchestra, accompanist for the Richard Eaton Singers, and freelance musician much asked for throughout the city.
 In 2010, the Alberta Choral Federation honoured him with the Con Spirito Award in recognition of his enormous contribution to choral music in Alberta.

 At All Saints’, Jeremy maintains a busy and varied ministry as Director of Music.
 For all services, he collaborates with the clergy in choosing the hymns and shaping the liturgy.
-At the 9:15am Eucharist on Sundays, he serves as organist, pianist, and leader of song.
-At the 11:00am Choral Eucharist, he not only plays the organ and directs the choir, but also cares for the pacing and beauty of the service.
+At the 10:30am Parish Eucharist, he not only plays the organ and directs the choir, but also cares for the pacing and beauty of the service.
 On Thursdays, he plays for the 12:10pm Eucharist, and conducts choir practice in the evening.
 He plays at services for Holy Days and numerous special occasions, as they arise.
-During our fundraising efforts to pay for the refurbishing of our Casavant organ, Jeremy offered three very full and exhilarating organ recitals.
-As a well-known musician, he frequently arranges concerts and recitals at the Cathedral.

 For Jeremy, music is central to the worship of God.
 He has described the purpose of his ministry here as “people coming to know God more and more through music.”
 He has dedicated his life and talents to this work at All Saints’.